 Low-carb doctors proud to be counted: Six reasons why it matters to world health

-Last month we unveiled a new page featuring medical doctors from around the world who are proud to declare their passionate support for the low-carb, ketogenic diet — for weight loss, type 2 diabetes, and other chronic health conditions.
+In March 2019 we unveiled a new page featuring medical doctors from around the world who are proud to declare their passionate support for the low-carb, ketogenic diet — for weight loss, type 2 diabetes, and other chronic health conditions.

 These doctors have seen patients’ health transformed by a low-carb keto diet, and many have experienced their own personal health transformations.

-Now, by publicly displaying their names, credentials and statements on the page they are collectively demonstrating that keto medicine is safe and effective at a time when other voices are claiming that low-carb ketogenic diets are a dangerous passing fad.
+Now, by publicly displaying their names, credentials and statements on the map they are collectively demonstrating that keto medicine is safe and effective at a time when other voices are claiming that low-carb ketogenic diets are a dangerous passing fad.

-“It’s amazing to see this list of doctors taking shape, doctors who are empowering their patients to dramatically improve their health, using an evidence-based lifestyle intervention,” says Dr. Andreas Eenfeldt.
+“It’s amazing to see this map of doctors taking shape, doctors who are empowering their patients to dramatically improve their health, using an evidence-based lifestyle intervention,” says Dr. Andreas Eenfeldt.
 “These doctors are brave enough to speak up, even though it’s still controversial, because it’s important.
 Their example can help other doctors dare to use this knowledge, and ultimately help millions of people to a better life.”

 Why?
 Here are six reasons why I think this list matters: